 - Imagine sharing resources between production, testing, and development.
-That's not something that you want!
+You don’t want that!
 Testing, development, and production environments all have different resource needs, and trying to combine all functions into one server can be catastrophic for performance.

 Remember, BI development is an ongoing process that really never grinds to a halt.
 This is especially true in Agile/DevOps approaches to the software development lifecycle, which all require separate environments due to the sheer magnitude of constant changes and adaptations.

-You can choose to run more than these three environments, and some businesses choose to add additional environments for specific business needs.
-We've seen staging environments that are separate from testing solely for Quality Assurance work.
-We've also seen Demo environments and even Integration environments specifically for testing integrations.
+You can choose to run more than these three environments, and some business users choose to add additional environments for specific business needs.
+Integrate.io has seen staging environments that are separate from testing solely for quality assurance work, as well as demo and integration environments specifically for testing integrations.

-You should absolutely have the core three environments, but you can layer in additional environments to fit into your unique business goals.
+You should have these three core environments, but you can layer in additional settings to fit your unique business goals.

 Data modeling is the process of visualizing data distribution in your warehouse.
 Think of it as a blueprint.
-Before you start building a house, you want to know what goes where and why it goes there.
+Before you start building a house, it's important to know what goes where and why it goes there.
 That's what data modeling is to data warehouses.

 However, data modeling is probably the most complex phase of data warehouse design, and there are multiple data modeling techniques businesses can choose from for warehouse design.
-Before jumping into a few of the most popular data modeling techniques, let's discuss the differences between data warehouses and data marts.
+Before jumping into a few of the most popular data modeling techniques, let's take a look at the differences between data warehouses and data marts:

-A data warehouse is a system that you store data in (or push data into) to run analytics and queries.
-A data mart is an area within a data warehouse that stores data for a specific business function.
+A data warehouse is a system to store data in (or push data into) to run analytics and queries.
+A data mart, on the other hand, is an area within a data warehouse that stores data for a specific business function.

-So, let's say that you build your entire data warehouse.
+So, say you've built your entire data warehouse.
 That's great!
 But does it account for how different departments will use the data?
 Your sales team will use that data warehouse in a vastly different way than your legal team.
-And, certain workflows and data sets are only valuable to certain teams.
-Data marts are where all of those team-specific data sets are stored, and queries are processed.
+Plus, certain workflows and data sets are only valuable to certain teams.
+Data marts are where all those team-specific data sets are stored, and related queries are processed.

 Data modeling typically takes place at the data mart level and branches out into your data warehouse.
-It's the logic of how you're storing data in relation to other data.
+It's the logic behind how you store certain data in relation to other data.

 The three most popular data models for warehouses are:

 You should choose and develop a data model to guide your overall data architecture within your warehouse.
-The model that you choose will impact the structure of your data warehouse and data marts — which impact the ways that you utilize ETL tools and run queries on that data.
+The model you choose will impact the structure of your data warehouse and data marts — which impacts the ways that you utilize ETL tools like Integrate.io and run queries on that data.

-4. Choosing Your Extract, Transfer, Load (ETL) Solution
+4. Choosing Your Extract, Transform, Load (ETL) Solution

-Remember, a good ETL process can be the difference between a slow, painful-to-use data warehouse and a simple, functional warehouse that's valuable throughout every layer of your organization.
+Remember, a good ETL process can mean the difference between a slow, painful-to-use data warehouse and a simple, functional warehouse that's valuable throughout every layer of your organization.

 ETL will likely be the go-to for pulling data from systems into your warehouse.
-Its counterpart Extract, Load, Transfer (ELT), will negatively impact the performance of most custom-built warehouses since data is loaded directly into the warehouse before data organization and cleansing occur.
+Its counterpart Extract, Load, Transfer (ELT) negatively impacts the performance of most custom-built warehouses since data is loaded directly into the warehouse before data organization and cleansing occur.
 However, there might be other data integration use cases that suit the ELT process.
 Integrate.io not only executes ETL but can handle ELT, Reverse ETL, and Change Data Capture (CDC), as well as provide data observability and data warehouse insights.

 Related Reading: ETL vs ELT